Unicon/grouper-mcp/README.md

 - Group type assignment
 - Bulk operations

-**Note**: This implementation covers the **essential group lifecycle and membership management** operations that handle most common use cases.
+**Note**: This implementation covers the **essential group lifecycle, membership management, and subject lookup** operations that handle most common use cases.
 Additional endpoints can be added based on organizational requirements.

 ## Configuration